saki1001/calamara/wp-content/plugins/slideshow-jquery-image-gallery/readme.txt

 Slideshow provides an easy way to integrate a slideshow for any Wordpress installation.

-Any sized image can be loaded into the slideshow using the admin's media screen you're already used to and once attached, will straight away be shown in your slideshow.
+Any sized image can be loaded into the slideshow using the upload button you're already familiar with from uploading images to your posts.
+Once uploaded, the images are shown in your slideshow straight away!

 Fancy doing something crazy?
-You can create and use as many slideshows as you'd like, with different images and settings for each one of them.
+You can create and use as many slideshows as you'd like, with different images, settings and styles for each one of them.

+ - Upload as many images as you like.
+ - Place it anywhere on your website.
+ - Customize it to taste.
  - Show that visitor who's boss.

+= Currently supported languages =

+ - English
+ - Dutch

 == Installation ==